nordnet/cordova-hot-code-push-local-dev-addon/README.md

 ### Configuration

-If you just started a new project and didn't define `config-file` in the `config.xml` - then you don't need to do any configuration.
-You just need to launch the local server by executing `cordova-hcp server`, and the plugin will set `config-file` to it automatically in the platform-specific `config.xml`.
-That is why there is nothing about `config-file` in the quick start guides.
+If you just started a new project or didn't define `config-file` in the `config.xml` - then you don't need to do any configuration.
+You just need to launch the local server by executing `cordova-hcp server`, and the plugin will handle the rest.

 But if your `config.xml` already has a `config-file` - then you need to explicitly activate plugin in the app like so:
 ```xml